What Is Animal Acupuncture?

 For small animals, the insertion of acupuncture needles is virtually painless.

-The larger needles necessary for large animals may cause a slight degree of pain as the needle passes through the skin.
+The larger needles necessary for large animals may cause slight pain as the needle passes through the skin.

 During treatment, most animals become quite relaxed and sleepy.

-When multiple treatments are necessary, these treatments, at least initially, are frequent and up to three times per week.
+When multiple treatments are necessary, at least initially, these treatments are frequent and up to three times per week.
 Then, the treatments taper to whatever the animal needs.
-A general rule of thumb is 1-3 treatments per week for 4-6 weeks.
+A general rule of thumb is 1-3 weekly treatments for 4-6 weeks.

 A positive response is usually seen after the first to third treatment.
 Once a maximum positive response is achieved (usually after 4-8 treatments), treatments are tapered.

-Many animals with chronic conditions can taper down to 2-4 treatments per year.
+Many animals with chronic conditions can taper down to 2-4 treatments annually.

 Animals undergoing athletic training benefit from acupuncture as often as twice a week to once a month.

-The frequency depends on the intensity of the training and the condition of the athlete.
+The frequency depends on the intensity of the training and the athlete’s condition.

-There are two important criteria you should look for in a veterinary acupuncturist:
+There are two critical criteria you should look for in a veterinary acupuncturist:

-In most countries, states, and provinces, veterinary acupuncture constitutes a surgical procedure that only licensed veterinarians may legally administer.
+In most countries, states, and provinces, veterinary acupuncture constitutes a surgical procedure only licensed veterinarians can legally administer.

-Remember, a veterinarian is the best resource to diagnose an animal’s health problem and then determine whether an animal is likely to benefit from acupuncture treatment.
+Remember, a veterinarian is the best resource to diagnose an animal’s health problem and determine whether an animal will likely benefit from acupuncture treatment.

-In the USA, the American Veterinary Medical Association considers veterinary acupuncture a valid modality within the practice of veterinary medicine and surgery.
+In the USA, the American Veterinary Medical Association considers veterinary acupuncture a valid modality within veterinary medicine and surgery.

-However, only extensive educational programs render a veterinarian competent to practice acupuncture.
+However, only extensive educational programs render a veterinarian competent to practice animal acupuncture.